Flush boarded pilasters flank entrance. Summer beams exposed; lambs tongue chamfers; gunstock posts on 2nd. floor.

 Area originally known as " Yeoman's land ".

-Joseph Pearson of Wilmington purchased the from from Israel Putnam on Dec.
+Joseph Pearson of Wilmington purchased the from Israel Putnam on Dec.
 19, 1823.
 Joseph Pearson then acquired several other small parcels of land.
 Pearson had borrowed money from Mary Foster, who held the mortgage deed.
-Upon Foster's death her estate, Administrator Jonathan Griffin was settled with Pearson on Jan.
+Upon Foster's death her estate, Administrator Jonathan Griffin, was settled with Pearson on Jan.
 23, 1833 who paid $150 mortgage release.
-Joseph Pearson died intestate and his estate was administered through Probate by his son Joseph J. Pearson.
+Joseph Pearson died intestate, and his estate was administered through Probate by his son Joseph J. Pearson.

 Hannah T. (Peasron) Bancroft, wife of Albert and daughter of Joseph Pearson bought the family homestead on May 10, 1852 for $295.
 Hannah T. Pearson, held the deed.
 Her husband Albert Bancroft b.
 Mar.
 7, 1819 was from Reading, MA and died on Jan.
 6, 1896.
 Hannah T. Bancroft b.
 Feb.
 21, 1819 died on June 14, 1897.
-The property then 14 acres, went to her two daughters, Jennette E. Rawles, b.
-1856, wife of Joseph A. Rawles of California and Alice M. Cheever b.
-1851 who married George Cheever.
-She was born in the home.
-Jennie E. Rowles sold her half share of the property to Alice in June 1909.
-George died in December 1925 at age 74.
+The property then 14 acres, went to her two daughters, Jennette E. (Bancroft) Rawles, b.
+1856, wife of Joseph A. Rawles of California and Alice M. (Bancroft) Cheever b.
+Nov.
+7, 1860 wife of George Cheever of Andover.
+Alice was born in the home.
+Jennie E. Rowles sold her half share of the property to Alice in June 1909 and the family moved in from 90 Maple Ave.
+George, a house carpenter, died December 10, 1925 at age 74.

 Son Fred E. Cheever b.
-1889 lived in the home with his mother until her death in May 1952.
-Fred E/ Cheever was a Real estate agent and developer of Johnson Acres off Elm St. He also served a Andover Postmaster in the 1930's.
-Cheever was a member of the Andover Historical Society and the Cheever Room is dedicated in his memory.
+June 18,1888 lived in the home with his mother until her death in May 1952.
+Fred E. Cheever was a Real estate agent and developer of Johnson Acres off Elm St. He also served as Andover Postmaster in the 1930's.
+Cheever was a member of the Andover Historical Society, and the Cheever Room is dedicated in his memory.
 Frederick died on April 24, 1975 at age 86.
 He never married.
 (Owned by decedents of Joseph Pearson to 4th generation).

 The home was then purchased by Dr. Richard O'Hara, who lived across the street at 10 Bancroft Rd.
 O'Hara sold the property with 4.58 acres to the Vaill's on Nov.
 2, 1976.